Jef-king/Learn/HTML.md

 # HTML

-> HTML is the standard markup language for Web pages.
+> HTML is the standard markup language for Web pages
-> With HTML you can create your own Websites.
+> With HTML you can create your own Websites
 > HTML is easy to learn - You will enjoy it!
 > HTML describes the structure of the Web page
 > HTML consists of a series of elements
 > HTML elements tell the browser how to display the content
 > HTML elements label pieces of content such as "this is a heading", "this is a paragraph", "this is a link", etc.

 ## A Simple HTML Document